-The selection and arrangement of names is intentional, highlighting God's faithfulness in land promises.
+The selection and arrangement of names is intentional, highlighting God's sovereign choice of leadership.

 Chronicles diverges from Genesis and Samuel-Kings in its genealogical presentation, reflecting the Chronicler's distinct theological agenda.
 Where earlier texts focus on narrative history, Chronicles emphasizes continuity, legitimacy, and hope for restoration.
 This verse contributes to the larger argument that the post-exilic community is the rightful heir of God's ancient covenant promises.